<big>Glossary of Painting Terms</big>(As of July 2003)

 Cohesion

-In substances (or, more accurately, in materials with very little substance), cohesion is the force that holds them together.
+In substances (or rather, in the absence of them), cohesion is the force that holds things together.

 Corrosion

-Weather.)
-Chemical exposure, contact between different metals under influence.
+(Weathering.
+Chemical exposure.
+Contact between different metals under influence.)

-(due to humidity).
-Corrosion in iron and steel manifests as...
+"caused by moisture).
+Corrosion in iron and steel manifests as..."

-Rust, the prevention of which is a key function of painting.
+Rust, the prevention of which is a crucial task of painting.

 Curls

-Lifting of the primer layer due to penetration of solvents during
+Lifting of the primer layer due to penetration of solvents.

 insufficiently dried or removable old paint coatings.

-applied too thickly, dried too quickly, or made with unsuitable materials.
+applied too thickly, dried too quickly, or used with an unsuitable material.

-In this type of electrophoretic coating, the positively charged film-forming material migrates.
+In this type of electrophoretic coating process, the positively charged film-forming substance migrates.

 (Primer) adheres to the negatively charged body and bonds there in a...

-apply a uniform, thin coating of paint.
-The advantage of this KTL is...
+evenly distributed, thin coating layer.
+The advantage of this cathodic electrodeposition process is...

-is in better condition (good corrosion protection of body cavities).
+located in a better condition (good corrosion protection of body cavities).

-Welds, seams, and edges.
-Furthermore, it offers excellent corrosion protection.
+Welds, seams, and edges).
+Also, excellent corrosion protection.

 with a thin coating thickness.